graphql/graphql.github.io/site/docs/Learn-Queries.md

     ... on Droid {
       primaryFunction
     }
-    ... on Droid {
+    ... on Human {
-      homePlanet
+      height
     }
   }
 }